Campers have fun while gaining appreciation for nature by meeting live animals, building forts, and getting their hands dirty.

 – Frequent handwashing with soap and water will be required.
 Hand sanitizer and disinfecting supplies will also be available.

-– Bug spray and sunscreen will be applied before camp and will only be reapplied by campers under the supervision of staff.
+– Bug spray and sunscreen should be applied before camp and will only be reapplied by campers under the supervision of staff.

 Registration is done on a first-come, first-served basis.
 Deadline for registration is one week before the start date for each camp.
 Full payment of camp fees is due upon registration.
 Spots are only guaranteed once the Camper Registration Form AND your payment are received.
 Phone registrations are not accepted.
 Payment and registration must be done online.